systers/systers.github.io/CODE_OF_CONDUCT.md

 If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate, up to and including a temporary ban or permanent expulsion from the community without warning (and without refund in the case of a paid event).

 ## 6. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. systers.keeper@gmail.com.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible by emailing systers.keeper@gmail.com.
+Please read [Reporting Guidelines](reporting_guidelines.md) for details.